Still making cold calls? Buying emails lists? Scrounging around for leads?

 To successfully guide your personas through the buyer's journey, you'll want to understand these four key steps or actions on inbound marketing:

-In the first step, you pique the customer’s interest.
+In the first step, you pique the customer’s interest with an offer that they can benefit from.
 You do this through:

 This content needs to be where your buyer personas are, and it must speak to their needs.
 When it does, it will draw them to your website.

-Once you’ve attracted visitors to your site, you convert them into leads.
+Once you’ve attracted visitors to an offer on your site, you convert them into leads.
 You can't just ask for their email address, though.
 Instead, you offer them valuable content that will help them solve a problem.
 These could be:

 These visitors fill out a form to download the content, but it's not as though their email address is just the currency that buys this content.
 As you are establishing yourself as a valuable resource to them, they'll be happy to receive more helpful information from you.